Coding4Hours/Coding4Hours/README.md

 <a href="https://github.com/marketplace/actions/quote-readme">
 <!--STARTS_HERE_QUOTE_README-->
-<i>❝“If you don’t handle [exceptions], we shut your application down.
-That dramatically increases the reliability of the system.”— Anders Hejlsberg   ❞</i>
+<i>❝The password for the computer controls of nuclear-tipped missiles of the U.S was 00000000 for eight years.❞</i>
 <!--ENDS_HERE_QUOTE_README-->
 </a>